YruamaLairba/gtkada-minesweeper/README.md

 I release this code under the GPL V3 license, the text of this license is in LICENSE.txt.

 ## Building
-I didn't spend many time on the building system, it's only tested on Debian 9 but should on many system.
+I didn't spend many time on the building system, it's only tested on Debian 9 but should work on many system.

 This project require the following librairies/packages:
 - libgtkada* (I used 3.8.3)